elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-4-1-implement-and-maintain-complex-vmware-ha-solutions.md

 > **Using vSphere HA and DRS Together**
 > Using vSphere HA with Distributed Resource Scheduler (DRS) combines automatic failover with load balancing.
 This combination can result in a more balanced cluster after vSphere HA has moved virtual machines to different hosts.
 >
 > When vSphere HA performs failover and restarts virtual machines on different hosts, its first priority is the immediate availability of all virtual machines.
-After the virtual machines have been restarted, those hosts on which they were powered on might be heavily loaded, while other hosts are comparatively lightly loaded. vSphere HA uses the virtual machine&#8217;s CPU and memory reservation to determine if a host has enough spare capacity to accommodate the virtual machine.
+After the virtual machines have been restarted, those hosts on which they were powered on might be heavily loaded, while other hosts are comparatively lightly loaded. vSphere HA uses the virtual machine's CPU and memory reservation to determine if a host has enough spare capacity to accommodate the virtual machine.
 >
 > In a cluster using DRS and vSphere HA with admission control turned on, virtual machines might not be evacuated from hosts entering maintenance mode.
 This behavior occurs because of the resources reserved for restarting virtual machines in the event of a failure.
 You must manually migrate the virtual machines off of the hosts using vMotion.
 >